-Make the classic hot choc.
+Make “The Original” hot choc.
 Add whipped cream and mini marshmallows.
 Top with hundreds and thousands and edible stars (a pantry essential).
-Then add the pièce de résistance, a crushed flake.
+Then add the pièce de résistance, a crushed flake!
 Top tip: crush the flake before you open it!

 Thanks to Coleen from Magic Freebies who came up with the recipe and photographs

 Two of our favourites from the season.
 Add a dollop of Nutella and a dollop of peanut butter to your hot chocolate mix.
 Top with chopped hazelnuts.

 Could it feel slightly more Christmassy?
 With a dash of cardamom it could.
 Stir in a spoonful of cardamom as your milk is simmering.